Shrager, Spivey & Sachs was able to settle a case for an emergency

 job as an emergency room nurse.

-We fought to obtain restitution for the woman for the following:
+We fought to obtain restitution for our client for the following:

 - Ongoing medical care for retreatment